barefootwriter/KPU/IDEA/dev/outcomes.md

 * Creative, integrative, and engaged teaching and learning for the whole person.
 * Built by learners and for learners.
-* Focused on personal development, collaboration, and mentorship.
+* Focused on personal development, community engagement, and mentorship.

 Craft
 ------

 * The community of learners creates the environment of learning.
 * Self-awareness is built through personal development.
-* Empathy is built through collaboration.
+* Empathy is built through community engagement.
 * Character is built through mentorship.

 Design
 ------

 * Anything added dilutes everything else.
+(The program should be clear and simple.)
 * Practicality beats purity.
+(Skills are more important than theories.)
 * Half measures are as bad as nothing at all.
+(We should reach for what we want.)
 * Simple is better than complex.
+(Pathways and processes should be straightforward.)
+* Complex is better than complicated.
+(When complexities are required, they should be simple.)
+* Sparse is better than dense.
+(We prefer plain language over academic-speak.)
 * Flow is important.
+(Flow mirrors life.)
 * Humans make this.
+(Our emphasis is on relationship and interaction.)

 Community
 ---------

 * Learning is not education.
+(Learning is personal; education is social.)
 * Education is not curriculum.
+(Education is a process; curriculum is a product.)
 * Curriculum is not knowledge.
+(Curriculum is a map; knowledge is the territory.)
 * Knowledge is not wisdom.
+(Knowledge is personal; wisdom moves beyond the personal.)
 * Wisdom is not teaching.
+(Wisdom is unbounded; teaching is personal.)
 * Teaching is not learning.
+(Teaching is about the teacher; learning is about the learner.)

 Skill
 -----